kamranayub/kamranayub.github.io/source/_posts/2016-02-20-azure-key-vault.markdown

 ## When I build my app in Azure through Continuous Deployment, it's not able to decrypt the web.config

-1. Ensure you uploaded the cert through the portal
+1. Ensure you uploaded the PFX file through the portal
 2. Ensure you restarted the application (or Stop then Start)
+  - You can use the Kudu console to run Powershell to check if your cert is uploaded.
+  - `PS> Set-Location Cert:\CurrentUser\My`
+  - `PS> Get-ChildItem`
-3. Ensure the `storeLocation` attribute is set to `CurrentUser`.
-If you are using `LocalMachine` locally, you can set the store location at build time through a `web.Release.config` transform (see above)
+3. Ensure the `storeLocation` attribute in the web.config is set to `CurrentUser`

+I tried to figure out how to run with `LocalMachine` in dev and `CurrentUser` in Azure but I couldn't do it via config, because the web.config is decrypted *before* any transforms happen.
+You could probably roll your own provider that checks for certain environment configuration but it was easier to just run my app as my own user in IIS to work around it.